OFW Guide - Filipino's guide to working and living overseas

 Email Address: jayserdoncillo@yahoo.com

-Home Address (Overseas) :
+Home Address (Philippines) : Northern Samar

 Jay Serdoncillo: Jay is our Bayaning rin Ako!
 Featured OFW for the month, learn how he survives working and living away from his family, and how a first timer like him adapts with the new working environment.

-Why did you decide to leave the
+Why did you decide to leave the Philippines?

-How did you get your current job and how did you leave the
+How did you get your current job and how did you leave the Philippines?

 I was working in a recruitment agency when one of our employers who frequently visit our office asks me to join in his company.
 Prior to the offer we already hired for the said post for his company unfortunately failed the medical examination.
-It so happened that our CEO in the recruitment agency is very generous, so he asks me if I consider working in
+It so happened that our CEO in the recruitment agency is very generous, so he asks me if I consider working in Saudi Arabia and offered the vacant post.
+By that time I have an on-going application going to Africa in other recruitment agency which makes me hesitant to accept the offer.
+Anyhow to make the long story short, I am now working here for almost a year.

 When did you arrive in your current location?